Choosing the best survival radio: Top 10 for savvy survivors

 These unique and durable tools are designed to offer support and assistance when we need it most.

-Some people refuse to go on a camping trip or hike without a survivalist radio in their kit.
+Some people refuse to camp or hike without a survivalist radio in their kit.
 Others simply keep a survival radio charged and ready at home – just in case.

 The best survival radio is one that offers some much-needed peace of mind in an emergency.
-These tools can help you to stay in contact and find out what’s going on in your community.
+These tools can help you stay in contact with your loved ones and find out what’s going on in the community.

 Most of the leading survival radios come with extra tools like phone battery charging and flashlights.

-If you’ve never had to shop for an emergency radio before, and you don’t know the difference between hand crank power and solar power, we’ve got you covered.
+If you’ve never had to shop for the best emergency radio before, and you don’t know the difference between hand crank power and solar power, we’ve got you covered.

 1. ROCAM emergency portable radio (best with compass)